JuliaIO/VideoIO.jl/README.md

     # than the default, pass it in as the first parameter (as a string).
     #f = VideoIO.opencamera()

+    # One can seek to an arbitrary position in the video
-    img = read(f, Image)
+    seek(f,2.5)  ## The second parameter is the time in seconds img = read(f, Image)
     canvas, _ = ImageView.view(img)